 Fact: Junk food is one of the primary triggers of PCOS (Polycystic Ovary Syndrome) that is increasingly affecting a lot of urban Indian women, including adolescent girls.

-Whether you are looking to snack at work or keep up your metabolism throughout the day, carry a small box of assorted nuts such as walnuts, almonds, pistachios, etc. You could also munch on some raw vegetables such as carrots, cucumber, zucchini and celery with hummus or a yogurt dip.
+Whether you are looking to snack at work or keep up your metabolism throughout the day, carry a small box of assorted nuts such as walnuts, almonds, pistachios, etc. You could also munch on some raw vegetables such as carrots, cucumber, zucchini and celery with hummus or a yoghurt dip.

 Looking to satiate that sweet tooth?
 Choose fruits as they contain natural sugar and are a great source of vitamins B, D, E, folic acid and iron, which are vital for women’s health.

 Water is critical for maintaining a healthy lifestyle.
-Remember to consume enough water through the day.
+Remember to consume enough water throughout the day.
 If you are among the forgetful ones, use a mobile app or set periodic reminder alarms on your phone to ensure that you stay hydrated.
 Keep a copper water bottle handy and add lemon slices, cucumber or mint leaves for a refreshing drink that is healthy and replete with minerals and vitamins.

 Most of us are addicted to caffeine and it is easy to lose track of how much tea/coffee we consume while working.
 Even though caffeinated and sugary drinks provide instant energy, they result in a sugar crash after some time.
 The healthy alternative is to go for green tea or coconut water.

 Alcohol consumption too (if any) should be in moderation, and it goes without saying that smoking is an absolute no-no.

 Equally important is finding at least an hour of ‘me time’ for yourself every day.
 This time is sacrosanct, allowing you to unwind.
 Sit with your favourite beverage and listen to music, read a book or strum a guitar.
 Do whatever helps you to relax.